ilgnefz/once_power/README-EN.md

 ## View Mode

 In view mode, you can directly view images for sorting.
-To enable view mode, simply switch to the bottom left corner.
+To enable view mode, simply switch to the bottom left corner (Switching to View Mode will automatically delete files other than images).

 ![11](doc/11.gif)